jayant77778/PROJECT-CELEBAL-TECHNOLOGIES/README.md

-# Project 08 - IIS Server Deployment using Azure DevOps
+# Project 08 - IIS Server Deployment using Azure DevOps (BY-Jayant Bhati)

 This project involves automating the deployment of applications to Windows IIS servers using Azure DevOps.
 It aims to streamline and ensure reliable delivery processes for the web application hosted on the servers, utilizing the .NET framework for development.